FAQEUCyber Resilience Act

 Recital 40 says that where a hardware product is not compatible with the latest version of the operating system it was originally delivered with, the manufacturer should continue to provide security updates at least for the latest compatible version for the support period.

-Section 19
+Question 19

-If a release is labelled a security update, does that automatically mean it is not a substantial modification?
+Under the CRA, if a release is labelled a security update, does that automatically mean it is not a substantial modification?

 No.